TrilonIO/aspnetcore-angular-universal/README.md

 ### What is this repo?
 Live Demo here: http://aspnetcore-angular2-universal.azurewebsites.net

-This repository is maintained by [Angular](https://github.com/angular/angular) and is meant to be an advanced starter for both ASP.NET Core 2.1 using Angular 7.0+, not only for the client-side, but to be rendered on the server for instant application paints (Note: If you don't need SSR [read here](#faq) on how to disable it).
+This repository is maintained by [Trilon.io](https://Trilon.io) and the [Angular](https://github.com/angular/angular) Universal team and is meant to be an advanced starter for both ASP.NET Core 2.1 using Angular 7.0+, not only for the client-side, but to be rendered on the server for instant application paints (Note: If you don't need SSR [read here](#faq) on how to disable it).